-Derivatives Concentration Hedging Short positions Securities China Convertible securities

-- Debt securities Below investment grade debt

-- Investment grade debt

-- Government debt

-Other associated risks Further risks the Sub-Fund is exposed to from its use of the techniques and securities above

-Volatility Shares of the Sub-Fund will fluctuate in value
+Techniques Derivatives Concentration Hedging Short positions Securities China Convertible securities Debt securities - Below investment grade debt - Investment grade debt - Government debt - Unrated debt Emerging markets Equities • Other associated risks Furth techniques and securities ner risks the Sub-Fund is expo above osed to from its use of the Credit Currency Interest rate Liquidity Market Outcomes to the Shareholder Potential impact of the risks above Loss Shareholders could lose some or all of their money.
+Volatility Shares of the Sub-Fund will fluctuate in value.
+Failure to meet the Sub-Fund's objective.